terrapower/armi/doc/developer/tooling.rst

 ``requirements.txt``, rather than ``setup.py``.
 ARMI itself has several requirements files, located at the root of the project, which can be used as jumping-off points for more complex scenarios.

+Module-Level Logging
+^^^^^^^^^^^^^^^^^^^^
+In most of the modules in ``armi``, you will see logging using the ``runLog`` module.
+This is a custom, global logging object provided by the import:

+    from armi import runLog

+If you want a logger specific to a single module, say to provide debug logging for only one module, that functionality is provided by what might look like a bare Python logging import, but is actually calling the same underlying ``armi`` logging tooling:

+    import logging
+    runLog = logging.getLogger(__name__)

+In either case, you can then log using the same, easy interface:

+    runLog.info('information here')
+    runLog.error('extra error info here')

+Finally, you can change the logging level in either above scenario by doing:

+    runLog.setVerbosity(logging.DEBUG)
+    # or
+    runLog.setVerbosity('debug')